-Police: Gang members targeted 9-year-old boy shot in alley
+Police: Gang members targeted 9-year-old boy shot

 Chicago — A Chicago man was charged with first-degree murder Friday in connection with the slaying of a 9-year-old boy who police say was lured from a playground and shot in the head because of his father’s gang ties.